Open-Systems-Pharmacology/docs/part-5/qualification.md

 1. In the generated report, the introduction will be inserted at the very beginning, before the TOC (table of content) and is not part of the TOC.

-2. The introduction does not have any Id and it is not possible to assign any dynamic content to it.
+2. The introduction does not have any *Reference* and it is not possible to assign any dynamic content to it.

 The introduction is defined by: